JPeer264/node-rename-css-selectors/README.md

 **generateMapping(pathLocation[, options], callback)**

-> *Note:* if you are using the options either `cssMapping` or `cssMappingMin must be set to true.
+> *Note:* if you are using the options either `cssMapping` or `cssMappingMin` must be set to true.
 Both to `true` at the same time are not valid.

 Generates mapping files: all minified, all original selectors or both.
 They are stored as object in a variable.
-The file is named as `renaming_map.js` or `renaming_map_min.js`.
+The file is named as `renaming_map.json` or `renaming_map_min.json`.

 Options:

-- cssMapping (string | boolean): writes `renaming_map.js`.
+- cssMapping (string | boolean): writes `renaming_map.json`.
 If it is a string, the string is the new file name.
 Default is `true`
-- cssMappingMin (string | boolean): writes `renaming_map_min.js`.
+- cssMappingMin (string | boolean): writes `renaming_map_min.json`.
 If it is a string, the string is the new file name.
 Default is `false`
 - extended (boolean): instead of a string it writes an object with meta information.
 Default is `false`
-- json (boolean): writes an json instead of a js.
+- json (boolean): writes a `json` instead of a `js`.
 Default is `true`
+- overwrite (boolean): if it should overwrite the existing mapping.
+Default is `false`

 ```js
 const rcs = require('rename-css-selectors')